DOE NNSA Stewardship Science Graduate Fellowship

-The Department of Energy National Nuclear Security Administration Stewardship Science Graduate Fellowship offers similar opportunities to students pursuing a Ph.D. in areas of interest to stewardship science, such as high-energy density physics, low-energy nuclear science, or properties of materials under extreme conditions.
-Apply today.
-Application materials due January 11, 2017.
-Visit www.krellinst.org/ssgf for more details.
+The Department of Energy National Nuclear Security Administration Stewardship Science Graduate Fellowship (DOE NNSA SSGF) program provides outstanding benefits and opportunities to students pursuing a Ph.D. in areas of interest to stewardship science, such as properties of materials under extreme conditions and hydrodynamics, nuclear science, or high energy density physics.
+The fellowship includes a 12-week research experience at Lawrence Livermore National Laboratory, Los Alamos National Laboratory or Sandia National Laboratories.

 FIERF Charles W. Finkl Scholarship Program